sagold/FuzzyFilePath/FuzzyFilePath.md

 ### performance

-    - searching in large folders, where the query matches a folder containing many files, are very slow. i.e. searching for "node_modules/path/to/package" is much slower than searching for "path/to/package"
+    - searching in large folders, where the query matches a folder containing many files, are very slow. i.e. searching for "node_modules/path/to/package" is much slower than searching for "path/to/package" (filecount 10k+)
+        - current workaround fast_query option in default settings
+        - so far the regex can not be improved to be faster and still return the same results, the first step should be to exclude unused folders which (may require an option for folder whitelisting) i.e. "node_modules/(?!szig).*"

 ### features